 Is Sports Betting Legal in Arizona?

-There is a chance that Arizona sportsbooks can pop in the home venues of Diamondbacks, Cardinals, and Coyotes since all the three teams backed sports betting in the state of Arizona while the legislative procedures were being carried out.
+There is a chance that Arizona sportsbooks could pop up in the home venues of the Diamondbacks, Cardinals, and Coyotes since all the three teams backed sports betting in the state of Arizona while the legislative procedures were being carried out.

 Will there be Online Sportsbooks in Arizona?

-The 20 licenses have been passed and allowed in Arizona’s sportsbook operators in order to have retail as well as the online options in the state.
-Since the law allows for online betting sites, it eliminates and does not cater to online casinos in the state of Arizona.
-This gambling market is still a no-go for the players in the state of Arizona.
+The 20 licenses that have passed will allow Arizona’s sportsbook operators to have retail as well as online options in the state.
+Since the law allows for online betting sites, it eliminates the chance for online casinos in Arizona.
+This gambling market is still a no-go for online casino players in the state of Arizona.

-Can you Play Daily Fantasy Sports Contests in Arizona?
+Can you Play Daily Fantasy Sports in Arizona?

-How Old do Players have to be to Bet on Sports in Arizona?
+How old do you have to be to Bet on Sports in Arizona?